lipe14-ops/depInstaller/README.md

 ```

 ## usage:
-first you need to create a `.deps` file. and write the command and your dependency name on it.
+first you need to create a `deps.txt` file. and write the command and your dependency name on it.
 Example:

 ```txt
 RUN echo "hello, world!!!"